alexmiller63/elephant/DESIGN.md

 - a graphical interface

+- a large collection of Keys

 Those capabilities may become useful later.

 Building them now would obscure the experiment.

+The Key architecture can be defined before Elephant actually needs its first external Key.

 ## The First Demonstration